-The principal activity of the Partnership is rental properties.
+The principal activity of the Partnership is holding properties for capital appreciation.

 The average number of Members in the Partnership for the period was 2.

 2 Accounting policies

 The principal accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all years presented, unless otherwise stated.